louapol/mini-cdp/README.md

 Unify: Build customer profiles with simple identity resolution
 Segment: Compute audiences from profile + event data

+This mini project models the core pieces of a Customer Data Platform (CDP) + a simple real-time decision engine for personalization at the moment of engagement.

+The core question is: given everything we know about a customer, and what they’re doing right now (e.g., viewing a product, checking out), what is the most relevant recommendation we can show with low latency?

+In a real system, you can’t afford to recompute a customer’s lifetime value, visit frequency, or segment membership on every request.
+Instead, you maintain pre-aggregated profile data in the background and combine it with real-time events at decision time.
+This repo simulates that “hybrid” approach:

+Background: events are used to maintain aggregated profile attributes (e.g., spend in the last 30 days, visit frequency).

+Real-time: when a new event comes in (e.g., a checkout), we combine that event with the existing profile and audience memberships to choose the best experience.

+The data model includes four tables:

+profiles – one row per customer, storing core identifiers and precomputed aggregates (e.g., total_spent_last_30d, visit_count, VIP flags).
+This allows us to read the key attributes we care about in a single, low-latency lookup instead of recalculating them in real time.

+events – an append-only log of customer interactions across channels (e.g., POS, web, OTT).
+This serves both as the source of truth for background aggregations and the representation of the “current” action.

+audiences – reusable segment definitions such as “high-value VIP” or “frequent visitor.”
+These represent the strategies we want to apply across large groups of customers.

+audience_members – a many-to-many mapping between profiles and audiences, since a single customer can belong to multiple segments.

+The UI in this repo simulates a simple checkout flow.
+When you submit a user_id and checkout_amount, the system:

+Ensures a profile exists for the user (and creates one if it doesn’t).

+Writes a new event to the events table and updates the corresponding profile aggregates based on historical events.

+Evaluates which audiences the customer belongs to, based on the latest profile attributes.

+Applies a simple decision rule to choose what to show: for example, VIP customers might see a premium upgrade offer, while others see a lower-risk cross-sell.

+This is not a full CDP implementation, but a minimal, self-contained demo that illustrates how I think about CDP data modeling and low-latency activation for commerce use cases.

+What this does not include yet:
+- identity resolution
+- streaming pipeline
+- multi-channel activation

+In a production environment, these concepts would typically be split across multiple layers:

+- A warehouse or lakehouse (e.g., Snowflake, or tables in Apache Iceberg/Delta Lake on object storage) would store raw and aggregated events for analytics and batch/micro-batch processing.
+- Batch or streaming jobs would maintain profile aggregates and audience memberships and publish them into an online store (e.g., DynamoDB as a key-value / document store) optimized for low-latency reads.
+- A real-time service (similar to the one in this demo) would:
+  - Ingest the current event,
+  - Fetch the latest profile and segment state from the online store, and
+  - Call into a recommendation/decision engine to select the personalized offer.

+This repo focuses on the core data model and decision logic, not the full production pipeline, but the same principles apply at scale.

 **Goal**: Ingest events + traits, unify into profiles, build 1 - 2 simple audiences, and export/activate them

 **Data Model**: